History of Harvard University: Elitism

 Between 1830 and 1870, Harvard became "privatized".
 While the Federalists controlled state government, Harvard had prospered and the 1824 defeat of the Federalist Party in Massachusetts allowed the renascent Democratic-Republicans to block state funding of private universities.
 By 1870, the politicians and ministers that heretofore had made up the university's board of overseers had been replaced by Harvard alumni drawn from Boston's upper-class business and professional community and funded by private endowment.

 During this period, Harvard experienced unparalleled growth that securely placed it financially in a league of its own among American colleges.
 Ronald Story notes that in 1850, Harvard's total assets were "five times that of Amherst and Williams combined, and three times that of Yale".
 Story also notes that "all the evidence... points to the four decades from 1815 to 1855 as the era when parents, in Henry Adams's words, began 'sending their children to Harvard College for the sake of its social advantages'".
 Under President Eliot's tenure, Harvard earned a reputation for being more liberal and democratic than either Princeton or Yale in regard to bigotry against Jews and other ethnic minorities.
 In 1870, one year into Eliot's term, Richard Theodore Greener became the first African-American to graduate from Harvard College.
 Seven years later, Louis Brandeis, the first Jewish justice on the Supreme Court, graduated from Harvard Law School.
 Nevertheless, Harvard became the bastion of a distinctly Protestant élite – the so-called Boston Brahmin class – and continued to be so well into the 20th century.

-The annual undergraduate tuition was $300 in the 1930s and $400 in the 1940s, doubling to $800 in 1953.
-It reached $2,600 in 1970 and $22,700 in 2000.
+The annual undergraduate tuition was $300 in the 1930s and $400 in the 1940s.
+By 1953, it doubled to $800.
+It increased further to $2,600 in 1970 and $22,700 in 2000.

 Eliot

-Charles W. Eliot, president 1869–1909, eliminated the favored position of Christianity from the curriculum while opening it to student self-direction.
+Charles W. Eliot, the university's president from 1869 to 1909, eliminated the favored position of Christianity from the curriculum while opening it to student self-direction.
 While Eliot was the most crucial figure in the secularization of American higher education, he was motivated not by a desire to secularize education, but by transcendentalist Unitarian convictions.
 Derived from William Ellery Channing and Ralph Waldo Emerson, these convictions were focused on the dignity and worth of human nature, the right and ability of each person to perceive truth and the indwelling God in each person.